 In this stage the subconscious mind is attempting to predict the future.
-After categorizing all of the information of the previous day, the subconscious is predicting where you will be going if you continue along the path you’re on with the same information.
+After categorizing all the information of the previous day, the subconscious is predicting where you will be going if you continue along the path you’re on with the same data.

-These predictive dreams are not predicting the actual future.
+These dreams are not actually predicting the future.
 They simply identify the track you’re currently on (like a train track) and if you continue it’s likely you’ll end up at this particular destination.
-It’s a logical process not an intuitive one.
+This is a logical process not an intuitive one.

-Precognitive Dreams are usually not dreams you remember.
-The rare time that you wake up from a dream in the middle of the night and remember these dreams it is because you are probably experiencing a large amount of stress and your subconscious is predicting that things will continue to get worse.
+Precognitive Dreams are rarely recalled after waking in the morning.
+The rare time that you wake from these dreams in the middle of the night is because you are probably experiencing a large amount of stress, and your subconscious is predicting that things will continue to get worse.
 (Again, this is a logical assumption made by your subconscious mind, not a prediction of what’s to come.)

-The final stage of dreaming occurs in the early morning just prior to waking up and are called “Venting Dreams.”
+The final stage of dreaming occurs in the early morning just prior to waking up, these are called “Venting Dreams.”

-These dreams are attempting to release anything that no longer serves us.
+These dreams are attempting to release anything that no longer serves you.
 They can also be dreams integrating new learning, or a combination of the two.

-As most people remember their Venting Dreams (because they occur close to our usual waking hour) an inordinate amount of importance is placed on these dreams.
+As most people remember their Venting Dreams (because they occur close to your usual wake up time) an inordinate amount of importance is placed on them.
 It would be like focusing and giving importance to what is in your garbage can instead of what you decided to not throw away.

-The first part is to separate the experiences of the dream into everyday known experiences and unique experiences.
+The first step is to separate the experiences in the dream from everyday known experiences and unique experiences.
 The everyday aspects of a dream (i.e. you are in your house or at work) are not that important as these are “normal” every day occurrences or items.
 What is useful to note are any unique aspects of your dream.

 For example, you are at work in the dream and suddenly a large bear wanders into the office.
 The large bear is a symbol your subconscious is using to represent something important to you.
 To get to the importance of the symbol, ask yourself how you feel about it.
 Does the bear frighten you?
 Does it bring you comfort?
 Etc.